-I was born and raised in a farming community where I developed a passion for the cowboy lifestyle.
-Having always dreamed of owning my own land, I worked as a trailer sales manager for ten years while establishing our farm with my brother, Double F Land, and Livestock.
-I live in Southern Idaho along with my wife, Lacey, and daughter, BrookLee.
-We enjoy riding horses, four-wheeling, and spending time together.
-I serve in a variety of capacities and find joy in service.
+I was born and raised in a farming community, which fueled my passion for the cowboy lifestyle.
+Always dreaming of owning my own land, I worked as a trailer sales manager for ten years while helping to establish our farm, Double F Land and Livestock.
+I currently live in Southern Idaho with my wife, Lacey, and our daughter, BrookLee.
+We enjoy riding horses, four-wheeling, and spending quality time together.
+I take on various roles in our community and find great joy in serving others.

 "It’s the opportunities we have to be stewards and be able to work